 - Facebook is tough.
 To make your page and start publishing is easy, especially if you’re already familiar with the platform.
 However, gaining ‘likes’ for your page is tough, and what’s worse, Facebook doesn’t show everyone that does like your page your content.
 In fact, Facebook slowly reduces the ‘reach’ it gives your page as time goes on, meaning less and less people see your post… why?
 Because you can pay them to ‘boost’ your post… sigh.
 I personally don’t pay, and there are some things you can do to improve your reach.
 Getting interaction (likes, comments, shares) on your Facebook post in the first few hours is key.
 This triggers the reach to broaden because it is flagged as a popular post.
 So either recruit family and friends to like and comment, or join a blogging Facebook group for ‘like for like’ threads.
 Yes Facebook, we worked around your irritating algorithm…

 - Pinterest is where 70% of Twin Pickle traffic comes from.
 This is most likely because I spent a lot of time at the end of last year perfecting my profile and joining many group boards.
 I also use boardbooster.com to automatically pin for me throughout the day.
 It’s a subscription but they have a good free trail to get a feel for it.
 Board Booster allows me to pin what I like to secret boards, so the site can spread the pinning out over the allocated time.
 The key to Pinterest is to pin a lot (50+ pins a day), so being organized about it is crucial.
 You can pin the same pin to multiple boards, but don’t do it all at once, spread your pinning out, and pin other people’s content too.
 Make your account a business account (this is easy and free) and activate ‘rich pins’.
 This, along with a high rate of pinning will trigger Pinterest to start increasing the visibility of your pins to others.
-Pins need to be long in shape and pretty – I use canvas.com to make mine – it’s free!
+Pins need to be long in shape and pretty – I use canvas.com to make mine – it’s free.
+I have a whole post on Pinterest Group Boards… they are key!

 - Instagram is all about pretty.
 Brush up on your photography skills and post regularly.
 One quality photo a day with the right hashtags will soon get you followers, and if you let people know you have just published a new post, some will come on over for a read.
 You can’t post links directly on the image, but you can tell people the link is in your bio.
 You are allowed to use a maximum of 30 hashtags per post and I would recommend using that allowance.
 Don’t post them in the main text, add a comment once you’ve posted with your list of chosen hashtags.
 Use popular hashtags that you can reuse for many posts, that way you can just copy and paste instead of coming up with thirty everyday. #instadaily #photooftheday #momlife #happy are all favorites of mine.